It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 Although one hour is enough to dye your hair with henna at home, if you have stubborn roots, this make take two hours.
-But you should know that you can leave henna on for up to three hours before rinsing it off with shampoo – that may be the time you need if your hair is really thick and course.
+But you should know that you can leave it on for up to three hours before rinsing it off with shampoo.
+That may be the time you need if your hair is really thick and course.
 The colour will continue to develop for up to 24 hours (and up to 48 hours if you’re using dark shades like chestnut or black).

 And the good news?
 The henna won’t damage your hair, no matter how many times you use it!

-5 Of The Best Organic Hennas To Try
+5 Of The Best Organic Henna Hair Dyes To Try

 This best selling brand is made in India, and delivers worldwide.
 They have a wide range of colours to choose from, all the way from blonde to black.
 They also provide a wide range of Ayurvedic hair care, including conditioning oils, masks and shampoos.